ZjpWei/PALM/README.md

 ## References

-* Zhoujingpeng Wei, Qilin Hong, Guanhua Chen, Tina V. Hartert, Christian Rosas-Salazar,  Suman R. Das, and Zheng-Zheng Tang. *Fast and reliable association discovery in large-scale microbiome studies and meta-analyses using PALM*.
+* Wei et al. *Fast and reliable association discovery in large-scale microbiome studies and meta-analyses using PALM*.
+Submitted.

 ## Contact